allenai/scifact/README.md

 ## Download pre-trained models

 All "BERT-to-BERT"-style models as described in the paper are stored in a public AWS S3 bucket.
-You can download the models models using the script:
+You can download the models using the script:

 ```bash
 ./script/download-model.sh [model-component] [bert-variant] [training-dataset]